 2. DDR2 RAM

 The second generation of DDR RAM is known as DDR2 RAM.
 DDR2 RAM is operated at 1.8 volts instead of 2.5 volts.
 If you see the internal RAM clock frequency, the internal RAM clock frequency is the same as the previous generation.
 The data rate is doubled compared to the last generation.
-This has been achieved by increasing the number of bits that has been pre-fetched during each cycle.
+This has been achieved by increasing the number of bits that have been pre-fetched during each cycle.

 In this DDR2 RAM, instead of 2 bits, 4 bits are pre-fetched during each cycle.
 In the case of this DDR2 RAM, the internal bus width of this RAM has been doubled.